Skip to content

 What’s in Scope?

-• How requests are counted:
+• How requests are counted: Limits are applied per client account.

 The Limits

-What’s LimitedApplies ToLimitWhat Happens If You Go Over
+ScopeApplies ToLimitWhat Happens If You Go Over

 What Happens if You Hit the Limit?